giuliacasarini/SecurityDemo/Chapters/ChapterIV.md

     }
 }
 ```
-* **CustomUserDetails**: Implements custom user details for the authentication process.
-    -  Adds to the standard parameters authkey: the key saved in the db to generate otp codes.
+* **CustomUserDetails**: Implements custom user details for the authentication process, infact it adds the authkey parameter: the key saved in the db to generate otp codes.

 ```java